juliohm1978/kubeless-pulsar-trigger/README.md

 ## Installation

 A Helm Chart is available in this repository.
-For a quick installation namespace, use the `Makefile` targetes from the `/deploy` directory.
+For a quick installation, use the `Makefile` targetes from the `/deploy` directory.

 ```bash
 cd deploy